In the Line of Fire: Plot

-Booth continues to call Horrigan as part of his "game," even though he knows that his calls are being traced.
-He mocks Horrigan's failure to protect Kennedy but calls him a "friend."
-Booth escapes Horrigan and D'Andrea after one such call from Lafayette Park, but inadvertently leaves a palm print on a passing car.
-The Federal Bureau of Investigation matches the print, but because the person's identity is classified, the agency cannot disclose it to the Secret Service.
-The FBI does notify the Central Intelligence Agency.
+Booth continues to call Horrigan from time to time, even though he knows that his calls are being traced.
+He calls from public telephones and allows his calls to be traced, but escapes before the Secret Service can arrest him.
+He needles Horrigan for his failure to protect Kennedy but also calls him a "friend".
+Booth escapes Horrigan and at one site, he inadvertently leaves a palm print on a passing car.
+The Federal Bureau of Investigation matches the print, but because the person's identity is classified, the agency chooses not to disclose it to the Secret Service.
+The FBI does, however, notify the Central Intelligence Agency.